 The reveal…what the coupon doesn’t tell you

-When a business offers a coupon, its goal is to incentivize potential customers to spend more.
+When a business involved with digital marketing offers a coupon, its goal is to incentivize potential customers to spend more.
 If you read carefully, you’ll see each coupon does just that.
 Here’s how:

 Setting order minimums for a discount nudges your customer to increase their order total.
 In the shipping example above, customers may need to purchase more than they had originally intended to in order to get what they want.
 So while they may be saving $6 on shipping, they end up spending $20 more to save that $6.
 Clever, right?

-Raising your AOV is all about strategy.
+Raising your AOV in digital marketing is all about strategy.
 In some cases, a dollar discount is better than a percentage.
 Let’s say you offer a $25 discount on all purchases over $100.
 Whether your customer spends $101 or $500, you’re only required to give them that $25 discount.

 Now, replace the dollar discount with a percentage.
-As your customer spends more money, there’s no limit to how much revenue you may sacrifice.
+As your customer spends more money when using the special offer, there’s no limit to how much revenue you may sacrifice.
 That’s not a good situation for your eCommerce business.
 However, if you limit the percentage discount to a single item instead of an entire purchase, you’ll be able to cap your losses and still persuade the customer to buy more.